 For example, when I lift a client’s arm during a bodywork session, they often reflexively stiffen and hold their arm up.
 If they embarrassedly tell their arm to relax, I tell them it is my job to offer their arm enough support to feel comfortable.

 When I shift my hold, or let their arm rest on the table, or communicate my intentions more clearly, their arm may relax.
 Sometimes it has a deeper reason to stay tense, and that is okay too.
-The goal is to connect with how the arm is feeling right now, not demand a change.
+The goal is to connect with how the arm is feeling right now, not to demand a change.

 Energy to adapt